On Bilateral Multiple Sums and Rogers-Ramanujan Type Identities: Introduction

-where $r$ is a positive integer, $A$ is a real positive definite symmetric $r\times r$ matrix, $B$ is a r-dimensional column vector, and $C$ is a rational scalar.
+where $r$ is a positive integer, $A$ is a real positive definite symmetric $r\times r$ matrix, $B$ is an $r$\nobreakdash-di\-men\-sional column vector, and $C$ is a rational scalar.
 Motivated by considerations from physics, Nahm \cite{Nahm-2007} posed the problem of classifying all rational triples $(A, B, C)$ for which $f_{A,B,C}$ is modular; such a triple $(A,B,C)$ is called as a modular triple.
 Nahm further conjectured a necessary and sufficient condition on $A$ for it to be the matrix part of a modular triple.
 In a systematic study, Zagier \cite{Zagier-2007} showed that there are exactly seven modular triples in the rank $r=1$ case:

-Notably, the last two triples correspond to the Rogers-Ramanujan identities \eqref{1-4-5} and \eqref{2-3-5}.
-The following identity is first given by Ramanujan, which is commonly known as Ramanujan's $_1\psi_1$ summation \cite[Appendix(II.29)]{red}
+Notably, the last two triples correspond to the Rogers--Ramanujan identities \eqref{1-4-5} and \eqref{2-3-5}.
+The following identity is first given by Ramanujan, which is commonly known as Ramanujan's $_1\psi_1$ summation \cite[Appendix~II.29]{red}